JakeSamoyed/Samoyed-Security/README.md

 It has basic security features: [

-  Cancel any downloads then show the file that was about to be downloaded. <Soon
+  Cancel any downloads then show the file that was about to be downloaded.
+(Can be Toggled)

-  Close websites that are blacklisted by the user then notify the user with the URL. <Improving to be more user-friendly
+  Close websites that are blacklisted by the user then notify the user with the URL.

 more in the future ]